-Risk Mitigation Energy Supply- sources and cost of gas and electricity The Group continues to review upstream investment options, and alternative sources of gas while leveraging supplier relationships to ensure long term gas supply.
-Electricity is secured, where viable, through long term supply contracts.
-Serious Safety Incidents The Group has a strong safety culture and a well developed WHS system (refer further "Safety").
+Risk Mitigation Energy Supply- reliability and cost of gas and electricity The Group continues to improve its manufacturing energy efficiency through a sustained research and development program of process and product improvement.
+Gas and electricity are sourced on market competitive arrangements with energy suppliers.
+Commencing on the 1 st January 2020, gas will be sourced on a wholesale basis for the majority of the east coast business operations.
+Energy efficiency is a focal point, using audits, regular maintenance and upgrades to ensure that energy efficiency is continuously managed.
+Heat recovery systems are utilised in all brick manufacturing facilities.
+Over the last year, we prepared gas efficiency plans for all high gas-using sites in Australia.
+During FY20, we are targeting the implementation of these gas efficiency plans.
+Serious Safety Incidents The Group has a strong safety culture and a well-developed WHS system (refer further " Safety ").
 Environmental incident The Group has a comprehensive environmental compliance system and strong commitment to environmental protection (refer further " Environment ").
 Products - alternative products and product failure The Group has a strong focus on research and development and quality control.
 The Group monitors market trends and has strategies to diversify its range of building products and its marketing approach.
-Shift in housing trend The movement away from detached housing threatens the Group's traditional market.
+Shift in housing trend The movement away from detached housing in Australia threatens the Group's traditional market.
 The Group has strategies to diversify its range of building products and its marketing approach.
 New competitor Whilst barriers to entry are significant the Group monitors both domestic manufacturing and import competitors and has adopted a customer relationship and quality model, supported by investment in research and development.
 Production capacity The Group manages production capacity by restarting, building and mothballing plant to adapt to cyclical market conditions.
-Business Interruption - plant failure or underutilisation and raw material supply There are multiple facilities throughout Australia that can transport products between locations as and when required.
-The major facilities have rolling risk reviews and reporting by outside parties.
-The business also maintains significant insurance policies to manage the physical loss of assets and any loss of income from an insurable interruption.
-Raw materials are generally secured through ownership of raw material reserves and maintaining prudent raw material stockpiles.
-Log supply is continually monitored and the Group works closely with relevant Government authorities to ensure licencing renewals.
-Asbestos Risk There has been a comprehensive review of all locations for the presence of asbestos.
-Building cladding is regularly removed and replaced with non-asbestos based materials.
-Where any asbestos is found, either within a plant or during rehabilitation, it is immediately quarantined and removed by qualified reputable contractors, using the most diligent safety standards.
-Market Risk - deteriorating market conditions The Group is investing in geographic and product diversification, cost control and continuous improvement of business.
-Restructuring initiatives have been undertaken in WA to address the challenging market conditions including a pro-active approach to right-sizing our operations to match demand.